JunyoungLim/project-euler/README.md

 # Project-Euler
 Solutions to Computational and Mathematical problems in Project Euler.
-All solutions up to problem 50

-Each subdirectory is organized based on the language each solution is written.
+Primary focus of the solutions are on the algorithm efficiencies on both execution time and space.

 #

 About Project Euler https://projecteuler.net/about